zhouwg/kantv/README.md

 -->

-### Run Android APK on real Android phone
+### Run Android APK on Android phone

-This Android APK works well on any <b>mainstream</b> Qualcomm mobile SoC based Android phone.
+This Android APK works well on any <b>mainstream</b> Android phone and the following four permissions are required:

-The UI Layer of Project KanTV(this Android APK) follows the principles of '**minimum permissions**' and '**do not collect unnecessary user data**' and '**do not upload user data to server/cloud**' or EU's GDPR principle.
-When installing/using for the first time on an Android phone, only the following four permissions are required：

 - Access to storage is required to generate necessary temporary files
 - Access to device information is required to obtain current phone network status information, distinguishing whether the current network is Wi-Fi or mobile when playing online TV